Table of Contents

 5. Fastcase

 While Fastcase excels in affordability and accessibility, it is important to be aware of its limitations.
 Compared to premium legal research services like LexisNexis or Westlaw, its collection of secondary sources, such as legal treatises and journals, is less extensive.
-The built-in citation checker, while functional, is not as robust as Shepard's or KeyCite, the industry-standard citation analysis tools.
-Additionally, Fastcase offers limited editorial content and annotations compared to its premium competitors.
+The built-in citation checker, while functional, is not as comprehensive as Shepard's or KeyCite, the industry-standard citation analysis tools.
+Fastcase also offers limited editorial content and annotations compared to its premium competitors.
 Finally, some users have noted that the search algorithms can be less precise than those offered by premium services, occasionally requiring more refined search queries.

 Pros: